CodeF0x/java-snake/README.md

-Made this game to get a into Java, then expanded it with minimal sound effects and graphics for a school project.
+Made this game to get into Java, then expanded it with minimal sound effects and graphics for a school project.

 #### Used sounds / graphics: